 Traditional gum disease treatments are invasive and often leave patients in a lot of pain, only for the disease to persist and have to be re-treated over and over again.
 Traditional treatments like deep cleanings, scaling and root planing and gum surgery only treat the physical symptoms of the disease, rather than the cause of the disease itself – the bacteria.

 PerioLase targets the infection and kills the bacteria, leaving healthy tissue intact, and creating a sterile environment to regrow healthy tissue.
 The treatment is minimally invasive with minimal discomfort and rapid recovery.
 Most patients report a pain-free experience with little to no recovery time!

 In the past, the only way we could measure your bite was by having you bite down on a piece of carbon paper to reveal the sites of contact.
 As you can imagine, this system was neither intuitive nor very effective.

 At Granbury Dental Center, we’ve invested in advanced T-Scan technology that gives us a comprehensive analysis of your bite.
 Digital technology identifies premature contacts and imbalanced bite forces to give us a clearer picture of what’s going on in your mouth.

-Occlusal analysis helps us in many ways, including orthodontic treatment plans, TMJ treatment, and creating restorations that return balance to your smile.
+Occlusal analysis helps us in many ways, including orthodontic treatment plans and creating restorations that return balance to your smile.
 T-Scan technology helps us visualize destructive forces before they become problematic, and get treatments just right the first time, saving you costly repeat visits and remakes.

 If you’ve ever tried to look inside your own mouth, you know it’s not an easy task.
 Looking in other people’s mouths isn’t exactly a cake walk, either, and it’s especially difficult to get them to see what we see.
 Enter intraoral cameras.